Kumagaya Rugby Ground

-Kumagaya Rugby Stadium (熊谷ラグビー場), is a rugby stadium in Kumagaya, Saitama, Japan.
+Kumagaya Rugby Stadium (熊谷ラグビー場), is a rugby stadium in Kumagaya, Saitama Prefecture, Japan.
 It is currently used mostly for rugby union matches.
 The stadium was built in 1991 and renovated between 2016 and 2018.
-Its capacity expanded from 20,000 (10,000 seated) to 24,000 people (fully seated).
+Its capacity expanded from 20,000 (10,000 seated) to 24,000 (fully seated).
 The stadium is part of a larger sports complex which includes the Kumagaya Athletic Stadium, a smaller athletics stadium and a large arena.
 The complex is located in the Kumagaya Park.

 Uses

-It is the main stadium for rugby in the Saitama Prefecture, and serves as the home stadium of Japan Rugby League One club Saitama Wild Knights.
-It is also used for University League games and sometimes also for other Top League games.
+It is the main stadium for rugby in the Saitama Prefecture, and serves as the home stadium of Japan Rugby League One (JRLO) club Saitama Wild Knights.
+It is also used for University League games and sometimes also for other Japan Rugby League One matches.

-The stadium has been selected as one of the venues for 2019 Rugby World Cup (Japan) which will be the first Rugby World Cup to be held in Asia.
-6,000 temporary seats will be added to increase the stadium capacity.
+The stadium was one of the venues used for the 2019 Rugby World Cup the first Rugby World Cup (RWC) to be held in Japan and Asia.
+6,000 temporary seats were added to increase the stadium capacity.